sora-xor/rfps/open_rfps/SORA Oracle Proposal.md

 **Proposal Due Date**
-February 2022
+August 2022

 **Proposal Overview**

-Implementation of oracles to provide relevant feeds of relatively small events about the offline world for on-chain usage such as TBC pricing, tokens linked to off-chain factors.
+Implementation of oracles to provide relevant feeds of events about the offline world for on-chain usage such as TBC pricing, tokens linked to off-chain factors.

 **Proposal Goals (list with explanations where possible)**